albertovth/football_predictor/docs/README.md

 - `data/output/stage3_replay_from_2021_2026_07_18/VALIDATION_REPORT.md` records
   the authoritative replay, parameters, counts, and reproducibility checks.

+Output-directory distinction:

+- `data/output/stage3_replay_from_2021_2026_07_18/` is the authoritative
+  current replay and contains the Stage 1, Stage 2, and Stage 3 outputs.
+- `data/output/stage3_2026_07_18/` is retained only as the superseded first Stage 3 audit.
+Its ranking is not used by the application or the next prior.

 ## Authority rules

 - The application reads the repository-root `ranking_final.csv`.